Supporting Students with Dyslexia

 Effective Approaches

-PSD's comprehensive literacy program is built using a multi-tiered system of supports (MTSS), which allows students access to high-quality classroom instruction followed by interventions that increase the time and intensity of instruction.
+PSD's comprehensive literacy program is built with a multi-tiered system of supports (MTSS), allowing students access to high-quality classroom instruction followed by interventions that increase the time and intensity of instruction.

 Key strategies used in PSD: